inspiringsource/nextjs-storybook-fullstack-architecture/README.md

-A complete boilerplate application architecture to start with a small team and scale up to a production-ready application.
+A complete boilerplate application architecture to start with a small team and scale up to a production.

 - Dir Structure
 - Prettier